Jo Bole So Nihaal (film): Release

 showing the film in New Delhi.
 Due to these explosions, several of the film's shows were cancelled in numerous theatres throughout the nation.

 Reception

 Jaspreet Pandohar of BBC.com called it "a one-man show from start to end."
 He further wrote that the film "will please die-hard Sunny Deol fans as well as anyone who likes to see the Yanks get upstaged."
 Taran Adarsh of IndiaFM gave the film 2.5 out of 5, writing, "On the whole, JO BOLE SO NIHAAL has three aces -- Sunny Deol, excellent comedy and vibrant action.
 But the post-interval portions are plain ordinary."

+As per reports, in Punjab, Haryana, and Chandigarh, where the film was withdrawn from theatres due to protests, pirated CDs of the film were being sold in large numbers.